Martin Jol: Tottenham Hotspur

-Tottenham warmed up for the 2005–06 season by winning the pre-season tournament the Peace Cup, which featured such clubs as PSV, Olympique Lyonnais, Boca Juniors; Tottenham defeated Lyon in the final.
+Tottenham warmed up for the 2005–06 season by winning the pre-season tournament the Peace Cup, which featured such clubs as PSV, Lyon, Boca Juniors; Tottenham defeated Lyon in the final.
 Although Tottenham went out of both cup competitions at the first hurdle, they never once dropped out of the top six places in the league, and for much of the season, Tottenham sat in fourth place, a UEFA Champions League spot.
 On the final day of the season, however, Tottenham's squad was struck down by illness and Spurs were defeated by West Ham United, meaning they missed out on Champions League qualification and finished in fifth place.
 Nevertheless, Jol had led Tottenham to their highest league finish since 1990, which meant they had qualified for the UEFA Cup via the league for the first time since the ban on English clubs playing in Europe was lifted in 1990.
 The season saw Tottenham concede just 38 league goals, the fewest the club has conceded since 1971.

-The 2006–07 season saw Jol end Tottenham's lengthy hoodoo against Chelsea with a win, the first against them in the league since 1990.
+The 2006–07 season saw Jol's team defeating Chelsea, the first against them in the league since 1990.
 In the Football League Cup, they were knocked-out in the semi-finals by rivals Arsenal.
 A 4–0 FA Cup win away to Fulham, however, kick-started a run of form which saw Tottenham take 27 points from their final 12 league games, losing just once.
 This run saw Spurs surge into fifth place, securing UEFA Cup qualification on the final day of the season, making Jol the first Spurs manager since Keith Burkinshaw to qualify for European football in successive seasons.
 Tottenham also reached the quarter-finals of the UEFA Cup and the FA Cup, losing to the eventual winners in both.